taolei87/RBGParser/README.md

 java -classpath "bin:lib/trove.jar" -Xmx20000m parser.DependencyParser \
   model-file:example.model \
   train train-file:example.train \
-  test test-file:example.test
+  test test-file:example.test \
+  output-file:example.out
 ```

-This will train a parser from the training data *example.train*, save the dependency model to the file *example.model* and evaluate this parser on the test data *example.test*.
+This will train a parser from the training data *example.train*, save the dependency model to the file *example.model*, evaluate this parser on the test data *example.test* and output dependency predictions to the file *example.out*.

 ###### 3.2 More Options